mjordan/introduction_to_relational_databases/README.md

 Now, delete the rows for the two shapes that you added.

-## Exercise: Selecting data from the Class Scheduling database
+## Exercise 3: Selecting data from the Class Scheduling database

 In this exercise, we will modify the SELECT queries used to test the ClassSchedules database we modelled earlier in the workshop.